kefeletswe/kefeletswe/README.md

 PROBLEMS

 Kindergarten name located on the top-right corner was underlined.
-I solved this by adding the <a> element before the div instead of inside the heading_area div.
+I solved this by setting the text-decoration to none.

 The background image on the header could not fill in the whole page.
-Tis was because the CSS width was in px instead of % percentage could not zoom out image
+This was because the CSS width was in px instead of % percentage.